 It’s not just smartphones that are being rolled out by the tech giants.
 Laptops have become smarter, sleeker and more portable in recent years and now with the addition of 5G, they’re even better.

 A number of manufacturers have announced new, razor-thin, incredibly powerful 5G-enabled laptops.
 Lenovo’s ThinkPad X1 range now comes with the speed you need.
 HP is also getting in on the action, with the HP Elite Dragonfly range bringing in not one, but two 5G capable models across its 2021 range.

 With increased reliability and network capacity, 5G will free up more time and money for businesses.
 It allows for improved productivity because less time is lost to unreliable networks.

-It can also increase productivity and introduce cost savings by enabling the use of automated tasks and IoT (Internet of Things) devices which can carry out some tasks that were previously costly and time consuming.
+It can also increase productivity and introduce cost savings by enabling the use of automated tasks and IoT business solutions (Internet of Things) which can carry out some tasks that were previously costly and time consuming.